ONTAP docs

 Set up an SMB server in a workgroup

-Create local user accounts
+Create local SMB user accounts

-Create local groups
+Create local SMB groups

 Verify enabled SMB versions

-Map the SMB server on the DNS server
+Map SMB servers on the DNS server

 Configure SMB client access to shared storage